 Do you remember what happened in the story of the paralytic who couldn’t get to Jesus?
 Read Luke 5:20, “And seeing their faith…”

 Moses’ friends knew he was tired.
 They also witnessed the fact that every time he lowered his arms, the advantage of war shifted.
 So they brought a rock for him to sit on and take a load off…and then, they stood on each side and held his hands up for him!

 Who are the friends who will find a rock for us to rest on and hold our hands up?

 Are we a friend who would find a rock and hold the arms of our friends?

-Her words could easily have been taken that she was praying for me in that moment but I knew what she meant.
-When she said she was praying for me, she meant she was taking up my prayer intentions and praying them for me–she was stepping in to hold up my arms in that moment.
+Her words could easily have been taken that she was praying for me at that moment but I knew what she meant.
+When she said she was praying for me, she meant she was taking up my prayer intentions and praying them for me–she was stepping in to hold up my arms at that moment.

 If we don’t have that kind of friendship illustrated by the above story of Moses, Joshua, Aaron, and Hur–pray for one.

 If we are not the kind of friend who will offer a rock and hold our friend’s arms up–pray we become one.